-With the addition of psychoticism, the questions were updated and the tool for gathering these results was renamed the Eysenck Personality Questionnaire (Psychology Wizard, 2017).
+With the addition of psychoticism, the questions were updated and the tool for gathering these results was renamed the Eysenck Personality Questionnaire.

 Each of the trait categories explores the following human behaviors:

-- Psychoticism: People who score high in this measure often participate in hostile, reckless, inconsiderate, nonconforming, tough-minded and impulsive behaviors.
-Higher levels of testosterone are associated with higher scores in this area (SAPA Project Test, 1999);
+People who score high in this measure often participate in hostile, reckless, inconsiderate, nonconforming, tough-minded and impulsive behaviors.
+Higher levels of testosterone are associated with higher scores in this area;

-- Extroversion: Individuals with a high level of extroversion are more outgoing and talkative, and they desire external stimuli.
-Higher stimulation usually occurs as a result of increased cortical arousal and can be measured through skin conductance, brains waves or sweating.
+Individuals with a high level of extroversion are more outgoing and talkative, and they desire external stimuli.
+Higher stimulation usually occurs as a result of increased cortical arousal and can be measured through skin conductance, brain waves or sweating.

 Based on these measures, there are four possible quadrants that individuals can fall into:

 - Stable extroverts: recognized by their talkative, easygoing, lively, and carefree natures and their leadership qualities;

 - Unstable extroverts: seen as touchy, restless, impulsive and irresponsible;